 Workers and managers truant after the Super Bowl

 Even those with authority are often truant after the Super Bowl.
-An estimated 29% of people who identify as a manager or boss with the authority to approve time off say they missed work the next day.
+An estimated 35 percent of people who identify as a manager or boss with the authority to approve time off say they’ve missed work the day after the big game.

 The national holiday debate

 It’s much the same story each year.
 In 2020, an estimated 17.5 million employees missed work that Monday, causing employers to lose an estimated $4 billion due to decreased productivity, according to the Workforce Institute study.
 This record absenteeism may have restarted a perennial argument that the day after the Super Bowl ought to be a national holiday.
 In fact, 2 out of 5 employees in the survey said they would rather work on Black Friday than the Monday after the Super Bowl.

 Online petitions to make Super Bowl Monday a national holiday have been circulating for years.
 There have even been some headline-making attempts by state lawmakers to introduce bills in their respective legislatures to codify the day as a holiday.
 However, despite the push from fans, media personalities and some elected officials, there has been no significant traction on a federal level to make the day a national holiday with time off.

 Did you know?: Before the Super Bowl weekend, be transparent with your employees about your expectations for their productivity on Monday and what you need from them.
 Your employee time-off policy is a great place to include this information.

 How to prepare for employee absences the Monday after the Super Bowl